For Psychiatric Crises and ALL Other Serious Concerns

-Do you feel alone?
-Are you overwhelmed and feel like no one cares?
-Are you having thoughts of suicide?
+Feeling overwhelmed – feel like no one cares?
+Having thoughts of suicide?
 Are you worried about someone else?
-Call the Support Hotline at 330-434-9144.

 - Talking about suicide